-Ahhh, one of our very favorites!
 When it comes to Pittsburgh boutiques, No. 14 is a true gem.
 Nestled on Butler Street in Lawrenceville, this bright and airy little shop is stocked with everything you need to keep your look fresh all year round.
 Inside you'll find a super-friendly and fun staff, a seasonal clothing collection, unique jewelry, and even some custom-made hair accessories.
 Whether you splurge on some new looks or just happen to sneak a selfie with the infamous pink knight, there's a 100% chance you'll leave this boutique looking good and feeling good.
-CAUTION: A trip to No. 14 may result in croissants.
-The shop just happens to be neighbors with La Gourmandine Bakery!
+Plus, a trip to No. 14 may result in croissants.
+The shop just happens to be neighbors with La Gourmandine Bakery.

 3. Pavement | @shop_pavement_pgh

 Pavement, another Butler Street staple, is a boho chic dream.
 Whether it's the unique accessories and fun apparel or the enormous plants and wallpaper patterns, you'll instantly feel a little "cooler", a little "calmer", and little more "collected" when you step in the door.
 The shop's collection is hand-picked and most of the clothing is even made here in the US.
 Some of Pavement's go-to brands are Stateside, Chaser, and Three Dots.
 With a cozy boutique like this, you might just want to kick back and stay awhile.